 - 16 ounces sliced Provolone cheese, chopped and divided

 - Carrot sticks or other vegetables for dipping

-- In a large bowl, beat the cream cheese with a mixer until smooth.
-Add in sour cream.
+- In a large bowl, beat softened cream cheese with an hand mixer until smooth.
+Add sour cream.
 Set aside.

-- Melt the butter in a large skillet over medium to medium-low heat.
-Add the brown sugar and onions and saute 10-15 minutes until caramelized.
+- Melt butter in a large skillet over medium-low heat.
+Add brown sugar and onions.
+Saute 10-15 minutes until lightly caramelized.

-- Add in the green pepper and garlic and cook for a few minutes more until peppers are tender.
+- Add green pepper and garlic.
+Cook for a few minutes more until peppers are tender, stirring occasionally.

-- Transfer the sauteed peppers and onions to the bowl along with the chopped roast beef and all about 1/2 cup of the provolone cheese.
-Stir well until everything is combined.
+- Transfer the sauteed peppers and onions to the bowl of cream cheese and sour cream.
+Add the chopped roast beef and all but ½ cup of the provolone cheese, reserving part of the cheese for sprinkling on top at the end.
+Stir until everything is well-combined.

 - Transfer the mixture to a pie plate, baking dish, or just use the oven-safe skillet used for sauteeing the vegetables.
-Sprinkle with the remaining provolone cheese.
+Sprinkle the remaining provolone cheese on top.

-- Bake for 25-30 minutes until the dip is hot and bubbly, and the provolone cheese starts to slightly brown on top.
+- Bake for 25-30 minutes until hot and bubbly, and the provolone cheese starts to slightly brown on top.
 Serve immediately with sliced baguette, tortilla chips, pretzels, or veggies.

 Take a look at all of our Winter Freaky Friday Recipes: